timcdlucas/translucent_interpretable_ML_review/translucent.md

 #### Non-parametric, statistical models

 Given the parametric nature of the elastic net model, the way to include nonlinear responses and interactions is to define them manually before model fitting.
-This however still imposes important restrictions as it is difficult to know which nonlinear fitness are potential useful and the model is still ultimately constrained by the effects we can think of to include (typically polynomials, log and exponential transforms and perhaps sine transforms).
+This however still imposes important restrictions as it is difficult to know which nonlinear functions are potentially useful and the model is still ultimately constrained by the effects we can think of to include (typically polynomial terms, log and exponential transforms and sine transforms).
 In contrast, non-parametric models like Gaussian processes [@rasmussen2004gaussian] or splines [@splines] require no pre-specification of functional forms and instead the overall flexibility of the model is controlled with a hyperparameter.
-Given their statistical nature, the uncertainty estimates around predictions are a natural part of the model and should well calibrated even if we extrapolate far from the data.
+Given their statistical nature, the uncertainty estimates around predictions are a natural part of the model and should be well calibrated even if we extrapolate far from the data.
 For the PanTHERIA analysis I have fitted a Gaussian process model with a radial basis kernel [@kernlab], selecting the scale hyperparameter using cross-validation (figure @fig:gphyp).
 <!--- edited 1--->

 #### Non-parametric, non-statistical models

 Finally, I fitted a Random Forest model [@breiman2001random; @wright2015ranger] as an example of a non-statistical, non-parametric model as they tend to be easy to use, with few hyperparameters, and are robust to overfitting.
-A Random Forest is an ensemble of decision trees with each tree being fitted to a reason bootstrap sample of the input data and a random sample of the covariates.
+A Random Forest is an ensemble of decision trees with each tree bring fit to a random bootstrap sample of the input data and a random sample of the covariates.
 Random Forests using the ranger [@wright2015ranger] package via caret have three hyperparameters.
 Split rule, which determines how the decision tree splits are chosen, was set to 'variance'.
 The maximum number of data points at a leaf, which can be used to prevent overfitting was selected by cross-validation (figure @fig:rfhyp).
 Finally, the number of randomly selected covariates to be used to build each tree (mtry) was also selected by cross-validation (figure @fig:rfhyp).
 Random Forests are however just one model out many non-statistical, non-parametric models.
 Other notable models include neural networks [@nnet], boosted decision trees [@friedman2001greedy], support vector machines [@svm] and nearest neighbour [@knn].
-Each model has benefits but the variety of massive learning methods is reviewed elsewhere [@crisci2012review].
+Each model has benefits but the variety of machine learning methods is reviewed elsewhere [@crisci2012review].
 <!--- edited 1--->

 ### Global properties